pkardas/notes/books/nlp-book.md

 perfectly.
 There is a possibility to add a regularisation - L1 (lasso regression) and L2 (ridge regression) regularisation.

-*Multinomial logistic regression* (*softmax* regression) - for classification problems with more than 2 classes.The multinomial logistic classifier uses a generalisation of the sigmoid function called softmax function.
+*Multinomial logistic regression* (*softmax* regression) - for classification problems with more than 2 classes.
+The multinomial logistic classifier uses a generalisation of the sigmoid function called softmax function.

 *Model interpretation* - Often we want to know more than just the result of classification, we want to know why